 Sex trafficking is a crime taking place in Canada right now.
 Yet many Canadians don't believe it can and does happen to our children.
 The truth is that it's happening in our communities, to our children and often right in front of us.
 Yet many times the signs go unnoticed by those in the best position to help.

-At Covenant House, we’ve been working with survivors of sex trafficking for nearly forty years.
+At Covenant House, we’ve been working with survivors of sex trafficking for forty years.
 Through our work, we’ve learned that research, awareness and education are key to protecting young people.
 Survivors told us they often didn’t understand what was happening to them or know where to turn for help.
 And the barriers to exiting sex trafficking once someone is entrenched are enormous.

 The purpose of Traffick Stop is to combat sex trafficking and support survivors through the sharing of knowledge.
 The resources on this site are based on our work with over 200 young women and learnings from the implementation of our anti-trafficking plan.
 This model includes prevention and early intervention, direct support for survivors, and research and evaluation.